 Iconographer, Author of teaching manual, The Icon Journey

 Our Called to Write Community Membership is designed as a monthly subscription.
-When you click the "subscribe" button, you'll be immediately walked through setting up your username, password, profile, and subscription, and you'll have immediate access to our community, writing sprints, community events, study groups, discussions, and more!
+When you click the "subscribe" button, you'll be immediately walked through setting up your username, password, profile, and subscription, and you'll have immediate access to our community, writing sprints, community events, discussions, and more!

 The rate for the program is $59.99 per month, renewed automatically on the same calendar date each month after you register.
 You may cancel at any time, and our system will automatically end your subscription at the end of your billing cycle.